6 Ways to Relax Inside an MRI Machine

 Experiencing anxiety during a magnetic resonance imaging (MRI) procedure is common.
 The machines are noisy (the result of banging metal coils vibrating with rapid pulses of electricity), and often a bit claustrophobic.

-But fear not, experts at UC San Diego Health System work closely with patients to alleviate any concerns and ensure the highest quality of care.
+But fear not, experts at UC San Diego Health work closely with patients to alleviate any concerns and ensure the highest quality of care.